Mhmdhammoud/internship-plan/Question I Car.md

 ### Notes:

-- Consider edge cases, such as attempting to move the car when the engine is off, or trying to fill the tank beyond its capacity.
+- Consider edge cases, such as attempting to move the car when the engine is off, trying to fill the tank beyond its capacity, or trying to move the car when any tire has a pressure of 0.
 - Ensure that the AC-related methods only function if the car has an AC (`hasAc` is true).
 If the car does not have an AC, these methods should either throw an error or return a message indicating that the car does not have an AC.
 - Ensure that the class is easily extendable for future features.